bigskysoftware/htmx/test/servers/ws/README.md

 ## How to Use This Server

-1. If you do not already have Go (version 1.17 or higher) installed on your machine, you can download an installation for your machine from [https://golang.org](the Go website)
+1. If you do not already have Go (version 1.17 or higher) installed on your machine, you can download an installation for your machine from [the Go website](https://golang.org)

 2. Open up a terminal window and navigate to this directory.
 Start up the WebSocket server by typing `go run server.go`